Blog | Personal Finance

 Gain true financial understanding

 Thus, someone who rents a house on Airbnb and covers their expenses with the income has an asset.
-Or rental car company that covers the cost of their cars with rental income has cars that are assets.
+Or a rental car company that covers the cost of their cars with rental income has cars that are assets.
 But your personal house and care are simply liabilities.

 A lifetime of learning